DavidVincent1/GABA_puff_simulation_summer_2024/README.md

 ### kcc2_nkcc1_grid_analysis.py
 Inputs:
 1) The path of the folder where you want the pickle files to be saved.
+A folder with the pickle files in it will be created.

 2) The dimension of the grid (two integers -> 'nb_kcc2' and 'nb_nkcc1')